York College, City University of New York

-York College is a public senior college in Jamaica, Queens, New York City.
+York College is a public senior college in Jamaica, Queens, New York City, United States.
 It is a senior college in the City University of New York (CUNY) system.
 Founded in 1966, York was the first senior college founded under the newly formed CUNY system, which united several previously independent public colleges into a single public university system in 1961.
 The college is a member-school of Thurgood Marshall College Fund.
-The college enrolls more than 8,000 students.
+The college enrolls more than 6,000 students as of fall 2022.

+History

+Established by the CUNY Board of Trustees in 1966, York opened in September 1967 with classrooms temporarily on the campus of Queensborough Community College in Bayside and in other rented facilities in Northeast Queens, before moving to rented quarters in Jamaica, Queens.
+The New York City fiscal crisis of the 1970s led to delays in construction of York's permanent campus and debates about whether the college would survive.
+The permanent campus opened in 1986.
+Prior to 1986, the mascot of the school was "Nomads", owing to the fact that they did not have a permanent home - and when the permanent campus opened, they became the "Cardinals."

 Academics

 The college is organized into three schools: the School of Arts & Sciences, the School of Business & Information Systems, and the School of Health Sciences and Professional Programs.
-Through those schools, York College offers B.A. and B.S. degrees in over 44 different programs.
+Through those schools, York College offers B.A. and B.S. degrees.
+As of 2023–24, York offered master's degrees in six graduate programs.

 In addition to the CUNY Aviation Institute, York College is home to the Northeast Regional Office and Laboratory of the U.S. Food and Drug Administration (FDA).
 The college's approximately 30,000 alumni serve in practically every professional endeavor, including medicine, research, law, business and social work.
-Approximately 40 percent of York's students study part-time, and in fall 2008 almost 700 new students were transfer students and over 1,000 were first-time freshmen.
+Approximately 40 percent of York's students study part-time, and in fall 2008 almost 700 new students were transfer students and over 5,000 were first-time freshmen.